blackgeeknerd/walletdecag/README.md

 ### How to Use and Test this Application
 - Clone the Repository
+- Create a .env file & fill in the values accordingly
 - Run `docker-compose up --build`
 - run migrations `docker-compose exec web python manage.py makemigrations`
 - run `docker-compose exec web python manage.py migrate`